 - hovering,

 - lift up,

 - lower down,

 - forward and backward movement,

 - left and right swerving,

-- rotation around the z-axis.
+- rotation around the z axis.

 To control the motion of the drone, we created the joystick buttons.
 The user inputs are handled in Unity by the Input Manager, where we set up axis and button inputs for each controller.
-We created the 2D canvas that can be seen in Figure 11, and have assigned the methods defined in the drone motion script to each button.
+We created the 2D canvas that contains the user interface elements, and have assigned the methods defined in the drone motion script to each button.